Blowing star formation away in AGN Hosts (BAH) -- II. Investigating the origin of the H2 emission excess in nearby galaxies with JWST MIRI: Introduction

 The use of JWST, in combination with the Mid-Infrared Instrument (MIRI) medium-resolution spectrometer (MRS), enables detailed studies of the emission and dynamics of warm molecular gas in nearby galaxies, utilizing the MIR rotational H$_2$ lines.
 Results obtained with MIRI in the study of molecular gas in nearby galaxies include: increased emissions of warm and hot H$_2$ as well as ionized gas, which coincide with the intersection of the jet with dust lanes in the disk of NGC 7319 \citep{Pereira-Santaella2022}; regions of increased H$_2$ velocity dispersion between the nucleus and the star-forming ring in NGC\:7469, attributed to shocks generated by ionized outflows \citep{U22}; a wealth of interacting structures among various gas phases in the intergalactic medium in Stephan's Quintet, with strong MIR H$_2$ line emissions from warm gas generated by the fragmentation of dense cold molecular clouds, followed by mixing in the post-shock gas \citep{Appleton23}; a collimated outflow of warm molecular gas originating from the southern nucleus of the ultra-luminous infrared galaxy NGC\:3256, which is co-spatial with the outflow in cold gas observed by ALMA \citep{Sakamoto14}.
-The warm to cold mass fraction is roughly 4\%; a large fraction of warm molecular gas, accounting for 75\% of the total molecular gas mass, in M83 \citep{Hernandez2023}; warm molecular outflows in the inner 2 kpc of the radio-loud AGN host UGC 8782, with a maximum mass-outflow rate of $\sim6$ M$_{\odot}$ yr$^{-1}$ observed at 900 pc from the nucleus \citep{henrique24}; evidence of shock excitation of H$_2$ and detection of warm molecular outflows within the ionization cones of the nearby Seyfert galaxy NGC\:5728 \citep{Davies24}.
+The warm to cold mass fraction is roughly 4\%; a large fraction of warm molecular gas, accounting for 75\% of the total molecular gas mass, in M83 \citep{Hernandez2023}; powerful jet-driven outflows in warm molecular gas in the inner few kpc of nearby ($z<0.1$) radio-loud AGN \citep{Leftley24,henrique24}; evidence of shock excitation of H$_2$ and detection of warm molecular outflows within the ionization cones of the nearby Seyfert galaxy NGC\:5728 \citep{Davies24}. \citet{ogle25} used MIRI, along with near-infrared and optical integral field spectroscopy, to study Cygnus A, revealing a density-stratified NLR shaped by the interaction of the radio jet with the interstellar medium, and multi-phase biconical outflows reaching velocities of 600--2000 km\:s$^{-1}$.